djplaner/memex/docs/sense/Teaching/Mathematics/cser-mooc/cser-practices-and-pedagogies.md

 With the intent to have a low floor and be applicable at most year levels the activity will introduce the concept of [magic squares](https://en.wikipedia.org/wiki/Magic_square).
 Students will be expected to draw on some existing mathematical knowledge ranging from addition to perhaps some algebra.

+### Tips

+Limited practical tips since the activity is still in the planning phase.
+However, the current design is tightly connected to the purpose of setting up an on-going set of routines and expectations for a class.
+If those routines/expectations don't fit your class, some modification of the design would be advisable.

 ### What will we do

 #### Reality